 eCommerce, also called electronic commerce or internet commerce, is the buying and selling of products or services over the internet.
 This may be the only way a business conducts business, or it could supplement an existing brick-and-mortar store.
 All that matters is they advertise, sell, and complete the transaction online.

 An eCommerce site is a website specifically built to sell products or services to customers.
 The entirety of the transaction takes place online, including the eCommerce payment.

 An eCommerce business is a business that operates mostly or entirely via the internet.
 There are four major types of eCommerce businesses.

 - Direct to consumer business model (DTC).
-Here, the business sells its products directly to individual customers.
-This is the most common form of eCommerce and there are more direct to consumer companies than any other type.
+Here, the business sells its products direct to consumer (see D2C meaning).
+This is the most common form of eCommerce and there are more direct to consumer brands than any other type.

 - Consumer to business model (C2B).
 Here, individual consumers sell directly to a business, essentially the reverse of a DTC business.
 These models are almost entirely based on services, like freelancers or independent contractors.
 A third party owns the site and connects the parties while collecting a small fee.

 - Consumer to consumer business model (C2C).
-Often called consumer eCommerce marketplaces, these sites allow individuals to sell products or services to one another.
+Often called a consumer online marketplace, these sites allow individuals to sell products or services to one another.
 The site is an independent company that takes a percentage of each sale.

 Running an eCommerce business takes a lot of effort.
 That's why it's important to keep an eye on emerging industry trends.

 2020 was a banner year for eCommerce and established some new norms that have changed the future of eCommerce.